hirosystems/stacks.js/packages/stacking/README.md

 #### Increase existing commitment

-The result of this commit transaction will contain the index of the pools reward set entry.
+Increase partially stacked STX via the index of the reward set entry.

 ```typescript
 // reward cycle id to commit to